ericwbailey/ericwbailey.website/source/published/i-doubled-down-on-rss.md

 That said, one huge benefit to RSS readers is their version of [reader mode](https://css-tricks.com/reader-mode-the-button-to-beat/), where you as the reader can modify how the reading experience looks to better suit your needs.
 Ideally [the blog uses all the appropriate metadata](https://scribe.rip/@mandy.michael/building-websites-for-safari-reader-mode-and-other-reading-apps-1562913c86c9) so you can use the browser’s reader mode too.

-I consider both RSS reader interfaces and browser reader modes to be highly customizable assistive technology, and consider the web a better place for this kind of functionality existing.
+I consider both RSS reader interfaces and browser reader modes to be highly customizable assistive technology.
+The web a better place for these kinds of functionality existing.

 ### Even more lists and feelings